A complete case analysis

 )

-To try this example you need to edit the file names.
-In order to witness the switch from one playlist to another you can change the time intervals.
-If it is 16:42, try the intervals 0h-16h45 and 16h45-24h instead of 6h-22h and 22h-6h.
-To witness the clock jingle, you can ask for it to be played every minute by using the 0s interval instead of 0m0s.
+To try this example, you’ll need to edit the file names.
+To see the playlist switch in action, adjust the time intervals — if it’s currently 16:42, try 0h-16h45 and 16h45-24h instead of 6h-22h and 22h-6h.
+To test the hourly jingle, you can trigger it every minute by using the 0s interval instead of 0m0s.

-To try the transition to a live show you need to start a new stream on the live.ogg mount of your server.
-You can send a playlist to it using examples from the quickstart.
-To start a real live show from soundcard input you can use darkice, or simply liquidsoap if you have a working ALSA input, with:
+To test the transition to a live show, start a new stream on the live.ogg mount of your server.
+You can use the examples from the quickstart to stream a playlist to it.
+To start a real live show from soundcard input, use darkice, or simply liquidsoap if you have a working ALSA input:

 liquidsoap 'output.icecast(%vorbis, \